 The sunrise indicator is a white circle containing a plus sign.
 Sunset is indicated by a white circle containing a minus sign.

-Tapping the top center will cycle through the two non-time modes and then back to the normal time mode.
+Tapping the top center will cycle through the three non-time modes and then back to the normal time mode.

-The first non-time mode is Settings, which allow you to customize the face.
+The second non-time mode is Settings, which allow you to customize the face.
 You can control which information is displayed.
 Just tap the buttons to toggle features on and off.

 Tapping the center will move the main hands to a position where all windows are unobstructed.
 Tapping the center again will move them back.
 The hands will resume their positions automatically after one minute.

 Anyone who is comfortable with Watchmaker can define their own tap shortcuts.
-There are six pre-defined tap areas available on the face with their label layers right after each.
-Look near the right end of the layer list for black squares with names that end in "User Definable Tap Action".
-You can change the Tap Action of those layers to whatever you want.
-You can also change the following label by simply editing the text.
+There are six pre-defined tap areas on the face.
+Look near the right end of the layer list for layer names that begin with "User Definable Tap Action".
+Each has two layers: one for the tap action itself and one for the label.
+You can change the Tap Actions of those layers to whatever you want.
+You can also change the following label layers by simply editing the text.

 Please email me if you have questions or run into problems.
 I will do what I can to help.